kanenas/books/README.md

 1. [ ] Conspiracy: A True Story of Power, Sex, and a Billionaire's Secret Plot to Destroy a Media Empire >> https://www.amazon.com/dp/0735217653/
 1. [ ] Meditations: A New Translation >> https://www.amazon.com/gp/product/0812968255/
 1. [ ] Can't Hurt Me: Master Your Mind and Defy the Odds >> https://www.amazon.com/Cant-Hurt-Me-Master-Your/dp/1544512287
-1. [ ] Why We Sleep: Unlocking the Power of Sleep and Dreams >> https://www.amazon.com/Why-We-Sleep-Unlocking-Dreams/dp/1501144324/